×

 When we asked people what advice they would give someone preparing to move to Frankfurt, they said:

 "Frankfurt is a wonderful city.
 There are a lot of wonderful areas you just have to get out there and explore.
 Expect things to be different than (USA)home but be open minded about it.
 I always said that it's not better or worse it's just different.
 Soak up the experience one day you may no be able to have it.
 Do what you need to do to make your at home.
 It's hard being a foriegner especially if it's your first time living overseas.
 Find a way to make yourself a safe spot where you feel be relaxed at the end of a day of learning a new language and exploring a new town.If you don't speak the language get out there start taking German lessons as soon as possible.
-Immerse yourself in it and it will get easier," said one expat in Frankfurt.
+Immerse yourself in it and it will get easier," explained one expat living in Frankfurt, Germany.

 How do I find a place to live in Frankfurt?